powercord-community/guidelines/README.md

 Harmful plugins that abuse Powercord APIs or Discord internals to do malicious things like spambots, keyloggers or anything else are strictly prohibited.

-## 5. Do not have bad privacy practices
+## 5. Don't have bad privacy practices

 Collecting user data using Powercord without consent is forbidden.
 All features that require the collection of user data should be opt-in, and if your plugin is based on user data please specify it in `permissions` manifest key.